Mediagone/doctrine-specifications/README.md

 }
 ```
 _Notes:_
-- Each SpecificationCollection must be initialized with an _initial specification_ and a _repository result format_, both being closely related.
+- Each SpecificationCompound must be initialized with an _initial specification_ and a _repository result format_, both being closely related.
-- The SpecificationCollection's constructor is protected to enforce the usage of [static factory methods](https://medium.com/javarevisited/static-factory-methods-an-alternative-to-public-constructors-73cbe8b9fda), because descriptive naming is more meaningful about what the specifications will return.
+- The SpecificationCompound's constructor is protected to enforce the usage of [static factory methods](https://medium.com/javarevisited/static-factory-methods-an-alternative-to-public-constructors-73cbe8b9fda), because descriptive naming is more meaningful about what the specifications will return.